 (2) In proceedings for any contravention of a by-law made by the council of a community the allegation in the charge that any place was within the boundaries of the community lands of the community shall be sufficient evidence of the fact alleged in the absence of proof to the contrary.

-[Section 9 amended by No. 84 of 2004 s.
+[Section 9 amended: No. 84 of 2004 s.
 80.]

 10. Limitation period for prosecutions